Holding On: A Theatre Nurse’s Story from the COVID Pandemic

 The Days We Became COVID Nurses

-There are days when I still catch myself thinking about life before everything changed—back when the operating room had a rhythm I could trust.
-I knew every step by heart: prepping instruments, reviewing the surgical list, checking sterile packs one last time before the first incision.
-We moved in sync, every sound familiar, every action deliberate.
+There are days when I still think about life before everything shifted.
+Back when the OR had rhythm.
+I knew the flow by heart — prepping instruments, checking sterile packs, reviewing the surgical list.
 It was demanding, but predictable.
-The OR felt like home, a place where preparation, focus, and teamwork blended into quiet confidence.
+The OR felt like home, a place where focus and teamwork created a kind of quiet confidence.

 Living with Fear During COVID